 You can reserve a time slot for a wine tasting, where you’re able to sample six of Nashoba’s wines of your choice, and keep your wine glass afterward.
 The pours of each sample are quite generous (5/8-ounce each) and the vintners are knowledgeable, friendly, and gregarious.

 The tours cost $18 per person, are available Saturday and Sunday from 11 am to 4 pm, and are offered hourly.

-Nashoba derives many of its wines from local New England fruits and berries, and it’s so enjoyable to sample the different flavor profiles, like cherry, cranberry, strawberry rhubarb, and more.
+Nashoba derives many of its wines from local New England fruits and berries.
+It’s so enjoyable to sample the different flavor profiles, like cherry, cranberry, strawberry rhubarb, and more.